brankobjelic/SituationReport/README.md

 # SituationReport
-ASP.NET Web API (.NET 6) on backend and SPA made with React library on frontend make a Web application for reporting utility and other problems to authorities.
+ASP.NET Web API (.NET 6) on backend and SPA made with React library on frontend make a Web application for reporting utility and other problems and situations to authorities.

 On the frontend Oauth is used to sign in via Google account.
 On sign-in, check against the Users table in the SituationReportDB database is performed, and if not existing, a new user is created.